KSKN

-KSKN (channel 22) is a television station in Spokane, Washington, United States, affiliated with The CW.
-It is owned by Tegna Inc. alongside CBS affiliate KREM (channel 2).
+KSKN (channel 22) is a television station in Spokane, Washington, United States, serving as the market's local outlet for The CW.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside CBS affiliate KREM (channel 2).
 The two stations share studios on South Regal Street in the Southgate neighborhood of Spokane; KSKN's transmitter is on Krell Hill to the southeast.

 KSKN began broadcasting full programming in December 1983 as an independent station and remained on the air for less than four years, during which two successive owners filed for bankruptcy.
 It did not return to the air until 1994, airing home shopping programs until KREM took control of its operations in 1997.
 The station then affiliated with UPN and later The WB before becoming Spokane's CW affiliate in 2006.
 KSKN airs local morning and 10 p.m. newscasts from the KREM newsroom.

 History

 Early years

 In 1982, Broadcast Vision Television, a company owned by Lee Schulman, obtained the construction permit for KSKN and began construction on what would be the city's second UHF outlet after KAYU-TV (channel 28).
 Schulman planned for a news department, even including space for news in the station's offices at E4022 Broadway.

 KSKN signed on the air for a preview on September 30, 1983, airing a performance of the play Gypsy from the Spokane Civic Theatre.
 However, the station did not begin full-time broadcasting as a general-entertainment independent station until December 18.
 Broadcast Vision Television filed for bankruptcy in April 1985.
-The station scaled back operations to daily from 9 a.m. to 11 p.m.
-The station added more barter shows and dropped the stronger programming.
 Judgments from this first bankruptcy case continued to be awarded in federal court to creditors as late as 1988.

 I went up to Spokane and did a show, and I asked the two mayoral candidates what the biggest problem was in the town.
 They said it was the 10 percent unemployment.
 I knew then it was a big mistake.